How to register for meetings: How to register for meetings:

 Protocol for Observers Protocol for Observers

 It is a general policy of the STECF to ensure transparency in the scientific advisory process.
-Accordingly meetings of the STECF or EWGs shall be open to observers unless decided otherwise by the Commission.
+Accordingly, meetings of the STECF or EWGs shall be open to observers unless decided otherwise by the Commission.
 With a view to facilitate the participation of observers without negatively affecting the logistics and performance of STECF and EWG meetings the following rules shall apply:

-2. Observers may attend meetings in person but may not vote;
+2. Observers may attend meetings in person but may not vote.

-3. Observers may make oral statements during the meeting upon the invitation of the Chair;
+3. Observers may make oral statements during the meeting upon the invitation of the Chair.

 4. Observers may engage in other activities as appropriate and as approved by the Chair.

 7. Observers should note that statements and opinions of any persons attending the meeting shall not be attributable.
+Observers are free to use the information received, but neither the identity nor the affiliation of the speaker(s), nor that of any other participant, may be revealed.

 8. Observers should note that EWGs are responsible for preparing a report to the STECF.
 The opinions expressed in EWG reports have no official status and should not be interpreted as the opinions of the STECF.
 The STECF opinions are formed only after formal review in plenum or by written procedure and subsequently published on the STECF website.

 Those accepting this invitation are deemed to have agreed to comply with these rules.
-The chair will ensure that participants are informed of the above rules at the beginning of the meeting.
+The Chair will ensure that participants are informed of the above rules at the beginning of the meeting.
 Those not accepting them will be asked to leave.
 An observer who is found not to have respected the rules in this protocol may be asked to leave a meeting or may be declined admission to subsequent meetings.

-Meetings open to observers are indicated on the relevant meeting web pages on the STECF web site where those wishing to participate as observers should register their interest to attend.
+Meetings open to observers are indicated on the relevant meeting webpages on the STECF website where those wishing to participate as observers should register their interest to attend.
 Registration should be made at least ten working days before the meeting is scheduled to commence.